PMBOK 8 Why Processes Came Back for PMP 2026

 Processes came back in PMBOK 8 because practitioners still need concrete guidance on how work actually gets done.
-PMI did not reintroduce them as a rewind to rigid old-school memorization.
-It reintroduced them as a usable reference set inside the broader focus-area and performance-domain model.
+For PMP 2026, the process layer should be studied as practical scenario support, not as a rewind to rigid old-school memorization.
+PMI reintroduced processes as a usable reference set inside the broader focus-area and performance-domain model.

 Why This Matters For PMP 2026